haowu84/SearchEngine/crawler/README.md

 Set the options in the config.ini file.
 The following configurations exist.

-**USERAGENT**: Set the useragent to `IR F19 uci-id1,uci-id2,uci-id3`.
-It is important to set the useragent appropriately to get the credit for hitting our cache.

 **HOST**: This is the host name of our caching server.
 Please set it as per spec.

 **PORT**: THis is the port number of our caching server.
 Please set it as per spec.